 The geology of Britain’s coastline has long been an inspiration for textile work reflecting my early years living by the sea.
-I am fascinated by the rhythms of sea and weather, which over time, create imperceptible changes to the structure of coast, rocks, stones, and sand.
+I am fascinated by the rhythms of sea and weather, which over time, creates imperceptible changes to the structure of coast, rocks, stones and sand.

 Drawing is an important part of my practice: observing and recording colour, form and surface is a valuable source of inspiration informing the making of objects.
 Mark making especially, is linked to building surface through stitch and the process of close examination of a subject to record information is a necessary stage in my creative output.